Tackle some of your home improvement projects before you get settled into your new house.

 3. Flooring Installation or Refinishing

 In a new-to-you home, you might be lucky enough to find something salvageable underneath that old carpeting.
 But in many cases, the floor will need to be refinished.
 If you do it yourself, take precautions when prepping, sanding and applying the new finish.
 Open all the windows and put up barriers to contain dirt and debris for easy cleanup.

 Note that a water-based finishing system will produce significantly less smog than an oil-based system, which will off-gas for six months to a year, Anschel says.
 A water-based system, on the other hand, may off-gas for only 48 hours.

-If you’re looking for a rustic matte finish, try a Rubio Monocoat, he suggests.
+If you’re looking for a rustic matte finish, he suggests Rubio Monocoat.
 “It’s a floor finishing system that has no VOCs and is very durable.”

 If you opt for installing new carpet, be aware that it actually gives off a lot of fumes.
 “It’s one of the big nasties when it comes to off-gassing,” Anschel says.
 Look for wool as opposed to synthetics and a floor underlayment with low VOCs.
-If the house already has carpet, be sure to get it professionally cleaned (you don’t even want to think about the dead skin cells and mites that might be lurking within).
+If the house already has carpet, get it professionally cleaned (you don’t even want to think about the dead skin cells and mites that might lurk within).

 Moving can be stressful enough — make it less complicated by getting some of your home improvement projects out of the way before all the boxes and furniture get in the way.